-Pay for GPU time, not tokens
+Pay for GPU Time, Not Tokens

 Top up your credit balance, pick a weekly GPU budget tier, and your squad codes with AI — no per-token metering, no subscriptions, no surprise bills.
 You only pay for the GPU hours you actually use.